-Dividends Per Share (DPS) represent the total dividend amount issued by a company on a per-share basis, most often using annualized figures.
+Dividend Per Share (DPS) represents the total dividend amount issued by a company on a per-share basis, most often using annualized figures.

 A common metric used to assess a company’s dividend policy on a per-share basis is the dividends per share (DPS), which standardizes the metric to allow for comparisons in dividend policies among different companies.

 Unlike the gross dividend amount, the DPS of a company can also be compared to that of historical periods to observe year-over-year (YoY) trends.

 The dividends per share is equal to the dividend issuance amount divided by the total number of shares outstanding.

 The dividend issuance amount is typically expressed on an annual basis, meaning that a quarterly dividend amount is multiplied by four (i.e. four quarters in one fiscal year) – assuming that the quarterly dividend amount is to remain unchanged.

 - Annualized Dividend = Quarterly Dividend Amount x 4